-Credits earned at ESADE are calculated with reference to the ABA’s standard class formula (12.5 hours of class time including exam time, plus 30 hours of out of class preparation and studying, per one credit hour.)
+Credits earned at ESADE are calculated with reference to the ABA’s standard class formula (12.5 hours of class time, plus 30 hours of out of class preparation and studying, per one credit hour.)
 Students may be asked to verify the number of minutes each course meets in order to confirm the number of credits that the student will receive upon completion of their semester abroad program.
 See the Study Abroad Policy for details.

 Courses at ESADE are graded on a scale of 0 to 10, with 10 being the highest grade, and 5.0 the minimum to pass.

 The International Exchange office at ESADE will provide a student guide with contact information for housing agencies and student residences in Barcelona.
 Students are expected to arrange their own housing for the semester with this information.
 There are also announcements on the ESADE Intranet (to which Georgetown students will have access) and student counselors who can help with the process.

 Details about accessibility in Barcelona are available here.

 Information on library facilities available to students is available here.

 The budget below reflects 2022 amounts, a 2023 budget will be posted when it is available.